 “Nothing.
 I hope neither of you have sensitive noses.”

 “Break in?”
 Dinara squeaked.
-She’d been trying not to show her nerves, but there was no mistaking it now.
+She’d been trying not to show her nerves, but there was no masking it now.

 “He’s not the type to mind.”

-Roman pushed open the gate and climbed the shallow steps to Ivey’s door.
-The knocker creaked in protest as Roman used it to knock twice.
+The door knocker creaked in protest as Roman used it to knock twice.
 He paused, then knocked three more times, and the door flew open to reveal a disheveled-looking man with an impossibly red beard and wild eyes.
 He looked like a large candle, with his light suit and flame-red locks sticking up in every direction.

 Roman opened his mouth to speak, but the man cut him off, saying, “Code’s changed.”
 With that, he slammed the door.